ionic-team/ionic-framework/core/src/foundations/README.md

 It's not expected that the `design-tokens.json` needs to be changed frequently.
 This represents the base of all the Ionic Design System and any change to the json file should be taken carefully, synced with the UX/UI Team and reviewed by other devs.

 Adding new tokens is more or less risk free.
-However, changing values will result in visual breaking-changes and renaming tokens might cause the build to be broken.
+However, changing values will result in visual breaking changes and renaming tokens might cause the build to be broken.

 ## How to change the Design Tokens